Porto Bello (Williamsburg, Virginia): Significance and ownership

 William Drummond died in 1773 and it was bought by Lord Dunmore some time later that year after a short controversy with Drummond's wife who accused him of interfering with the sale of the property.

 Lord Dunmore retained ownership of the house for the next two years despite only utilizing it as his retreat or hunting lodge.

-In early 1775, Virginians began to organize militia companies and equip themselves.
+In early 1775 Virginians began to organize militia companies and equip themselves.
 Lord Dunmore, who was a loyalist and sought to end the growing resistance, ordered Lieutenant Henry Collins to take the guns within the Williamsburg Magazine and place them on the British armed schooner Magdalen.
 The Virginian populous, angry with the distrust and loyalty of Dunmore, grew to rebellion and Patrick Henry placed a militia outside of Williamsburg on May 2.
-Dunmore then fled to Porto Bello and then to the HMS Fowey.
+Dunmore then fled to Porto Bello and then to HMS Fowey.

 Two months later, on July 7, Dunmore returned to Porto Bello, but was quickly chased out by a group of irate citizens from Williamsburg whom he narrowly avoided.
 He never returned to Porto Bello.

 After Lord Dunmore fled, the Virginian authorities rented the land to a Dr. James Carter until 1779 when the county escheator sold it to a man named Francis Bright.
 The Bright family owned the property for about half to three quarters of a century.
 After Francis Bright died sometime in the early 1800s, his son, Samuel Bright, gained the property until he died in the mid-1800s.

 The property was owned by multiple people for the rest of the nineteenth century, and was owned by the Mahone family in 1915 when a fire gutted the property.
 Later, the property was sold to the United States Federal Government in the beginning of World War 2 for the construction of Camp Peary.